Bylaws and Board of Directors’ Internal Rules

 Directors are appointed or reappointed by the general meeting of shareholders, except for any directors who are also employees.

-In accordance with the articles of association, the term of office of director is 5 years.
-However, as an exception and to stagger terms of office, directors may be appointed for a term of 3 years.
+In accordance with the articles of association, the term of office of director is 4 years.
+However, as an exception and to stagger terms of office, directors may be appointed for a term of 2 or 3 years.

 The rules contained in the articles of association set the maximum age of directors at eighty (80 years) for one-third of directors in office.
 If the limit set forth in the articles of association is exceeded, the oldest director shall be deemed to have automatically resigned subject to the provisions of the articles of association.